Jacques Kallis: Home and away series against Australia (2008–09)

 South Africa toured Australia for a three-match Test series and five-match ODI series starting in December 2008.
 The tourists had a successful 9–2 Test win–loss ratio in 2008; however, Australia had just come off a 2–0 away series defeat against India and had a 5–3 ratio for the calendar year.
 Before the series, Kallis had a batting average of 38.32 in 18 Tests against the number one ranked team, substantially lower than his overall average of 55.06.
 Despite an average of 124.50 in 12 Tests against lowly ranked Zimbabwe and Bangladesh, former Australia fast-bowler Rodney Hogg labeled the all-rounder "a flat-track bully, who dishes it out to the minnows like Bangladesh and Zimbabwe but goes missing against the Australians."
 In the first Test starting on 17 December, Kallis scored 63 in South Africa's first innings, before he was dismissed by Mitchell Johnson, in the midst of a bowling spell consisting of 5/2 in 20 balls.
 After failing to make a breakthrough in Australia's first innings, Kallis took 3/24 in their second, while completing four catches in the match.
 He then scored 57, while being involved in a 124-run partnership with AB de Villiers, as South Africa chased down 414, the second-highest fourth-innings run-chase in Test history.
 In the second Test in Melbourne starting on Boxing Day, Kallis struggled to be potent in Australia's first innings, taking 1/55.
 While making a start in his team's first dig, he managed only 26, before taking 2/57 when the home-side batted again.
 Chasing just 183, Kallis was not required to bat, as South Africa completed their first Test series victory in Australia.
 In Australia's 103 run Third Test victory in Sydney, Kallis struggled, taking 1/54 and 0/13 with the ball, while scoring 37 and four with the bat.

 The win was South Africa's 11th in a year in which they drew with India in India, defeated England in England, Australia in Australia, and also recorded series wins over West Indies and Bangladesh.
-Kallis was featured in all of those matches and remains an integral part of the champion side's set-up.
+Kallis was featured in all of those matches and remains an integral part of the champion team's set-up.

 For his performances in 2010, 2011 and 2012, he was named in the World Test XI by the ICC.

 On 10 April 2013 he was named one of the Wisden Cricketers of the Year for 2013.